llewelyn-williams/adventurers-driving-licence/README.md

 #### Wireframes

-Wireframes showing layout plans for differnt devices.
+Wireframes showing layout plans for different devices.

 ![An image previewing some of the wireframes made for the project](assets/wireframes/wireframes.png)

-The complete set of wireframes can be viewed in via these images:
+The complete set of wireframes can be viewed via these images:
  - [Mobile Wireframes](assets/wireframes/mobile-wireframes.png)
  - [Tablet Wireframes](assets/wireframes/tablet-wireframes.png)
  - [Desktop Wireframes](assets/wireframes/desktop-wireframes.png)